-In ART326: Art Education Studio you are responsible for the planning and implementing of all aspects of the peer teaching experiences.
+In ART326: Art Education Studio students are responsible for the planning and implementing of all aspects of the peer teaching experiences.
 Assignments focus on particular learning objectives and use various art mediums and technology that are common in the public schools.
-Peer teaching will include a thorough introduction of the subject (including cultural, historical and socialimplications) through specific activities embedded in the lesson and design of a final assessment.
+The application of new technologies is an essential component of these unit and lesson plans.
+These units of instruction include a thorough introduction of the subject (including cultural, historical and social implications) through specific activities embedded in the lesson and design of a final assessment.

 - Turning in unit and lesson plan and meet with the instructor to discuss appropriate concepts, enduring understandings, learning objectives and assessments for teaching;

 - Creating a blog with all necessary components;